 ‘Death by Powerpoint’ by Alexei Kapterev is a popular slideshow at SlideShare:

 Last session I mentioned Toastmasters as a way to improve over the longer-term after this series of workshops.
 Communication consultant James Feudo suggests that I should have said "You can become a better speaker by taking an active role in the right Toastmasters club."
-Here is some more advice from James on this topic: click here
+Find your local Toastmasters Club here: click here

 Before preparing slides for an important presentation, it is useful to plan using storyboards.
 This can just be scribbling rough notes on a page, or doing something more formal usiung a template.
 The template I offer is in PDF, to encourage you to write on them by hand - remember that these are just planning tools.
 Click here to download the PDF template.